aka208/netflix-gpt/README.md

 - Bug-fix: If user is not logged in redirect user to login page and vice versa
 - Unsubscribed to the onAuthStateChange callback
 - Add hard coded value to the constant files
+- Registered for TMDB api and created access token
+- Get data from TMDB now playing movies

 # Features